 Protocol - What you must do Guidance - How to do it The infant has received one of the following diagnoses: Fetal Alcohol Syndrome (FAS), Partial FAS (PFAS), Neurobehavioral Disorder associated with Prenatal Alcohol Exposure (NDPAE), Alcohol-Related Birth Defects (ARBD) or Alcohol-Related Neurodevelopmental Disorder (ARND).
-Any infant born exposed to substances that are not attributed to medical treatment to include medication-assisted treatment, and exposure is indicated by any of the following: Infant's positive toxicology screen for drugs or alcohol, other than prescribed AND a medical impact to the child (i.e. hospitalization as a direct result of withdrawal or medical condition that requires ongoing medical care that is directly attributed to the drugs or alcohol in the child's system) OR demonstrating behavioral impact on the parent's ability to care for the infant. there are other maltreatment concerns, including the parent's ability to care for the infant OR a pattern of substantiations or findings.
+Any infant born exposed to substances that are not attributed to medical treatment to include medication-assisted treatment, and exposure is indicated by any of the following: Infant's positive toxicology screen for drugs or alcohol, other than prescribed AND a medical impact to the child (i.e. hospitalization as a direct result of withdrawal or medical condition that requires ongoing medical care that is directly attributed to the drugs or alcohol in the child's system) OR demonstrating behavioral impact on the parent's ability to care for the infant. there are other maltreatment concerns, including the parent's ability to care for the infant.
 The mother had a positive drug toxicology at the time of infant's birth AND she is demonstrating behaviors that impact her ability to provide care to the infant.
 The mother had a medical evaluation or behavioral health assessment that is indicative of an active substance use disorder at the time of the infant's birth AND she is demonstrating behaviors that impact her ability to provide care to the infant.
-The mother had a positive drug toxicology at the time of the infant's birth AND a review of county shild welfare agency history revealed a pattern of AND a review of county child welfare agency history revealed a pattern of substantiations or findings of Child Protective Services Needed or a particularly egregious finding that correlates with the allegations. particularly egregious initing that correlates with the dilegations.
+The mother had a positive drug toxicology at the time of the infant's birth AND a review of county child welfare agency history revealed a pattern of substantiations or findings of Child Protective Services Needed or a particularly egregious finding that correlates with the allegations.
 However, a mother's prescribed and appropriate use of medications should not be coupled with county child welfare agency history to justify the acceptance of a report.
+Guidance - How to do it